 Stanton Optical Expands Reach With New Store In Virginia Beach, VA

-Full-Service Eye Care, Offering Hi-tech Eye Exams, Eye Health Solutions and Affordable EyewearAt Stanton Optical, our eye care specialists work hard to streamline the process, work with your budget, and make it easy to get what you need.” - Daniel Stanton - Founder and CEOVIRGINIA BEACH, VA, UNITED STATES, June 19, 2025 /EINPresswire / -- Stanton Optical, a pioneer in affordable and accessible eye care, announces the grand opening of its latest store in Virginia Beach, VA, on June 9th.
-This new addition at 1721 Laskin Rd, Ste 106, Virginia Beach, VA 23454 strengthens Stanton Optical's commitment to deliver on its mission of Making Eye Care Easy across 300+ locations nationwide .
+VIRGINIA BEACH, VA, UNITED STATES, June 19, 2025 Stanton Optical, a pioneer in affordable and accessible eye care, announces the grand opening of its latest store in Virginia Beach, VA, on June 9th.
+This new addition at 1721 Laskin Rd, Ste 106, Virginia Beach, VA 23454 strengthens Stanton Optical's commitment to deliver on its mission of Making Eye Care Easy across 300+ locations nationwide.

 Convenient Eye Care for Less